slr71/notes/dnd/dragonlance.md

 quarters.
 They ask why the cook was yelling, so we tell them not to worry, and we exit.
 They tell us to grab a bunk, but one of the soldiers recognizes that Eiffa is wearing their cloak.
 We end up fighting them.
 I casted spiritual weapon at second level and everybody has bless.
 We're started at Dragon Army soldier E.

+## June 29, 2024

+We win the fight.
+We find fire swords and 80 gold.
+We split the gold evenly.
+Dinner was ready, so we go out to eat.
+The cook realizes that something is amiss, and goes to check on the room.
+He sees the dead bodies along with the spirit and the specter inside.
+We attack the spirit and the specter in order to maintain the ruse.
+One of the commanders goes into the room after we kill the spirit and the specter.
+They believe the ruse, and ask us to search the place.
+We search the kitchen and find a pouch containing a handful of animal teeth.
+The pantry is locked, so we unlock it with the key that the cook gave to us for searching.
+The pantry is packed with all kind of supplies.
+It contains a metal crate etched with symbols of blue dragons.
+We trip the trap with a mage hand spell then pry the chest open with a crowbar.
+The lock is owned by Belephyon, one of the mages at the central spire.
+It contains three javelins of lightning.
+It also contains a pouch full of sapphires valued at 1600 GP.
+We pretend that we're fighting a ghost to try to maintain the deception.
+We look in the backyard; there was a courtyard, but nothing of interest.
+Next, we go upstairs.

+We enter a room that appears to be a master bedroom.
+It's well maintained with a four poster bed and a small chest.
+A door leads to a room to the east, and another doorway leads to the hallway to the north.
+We hear a voice, that says, "who are you?"
+We see an Aurak draconian writing reports.
+The Draconian attacks us.
+We have a few minutes between attacks.
+Two dragon army leaders Belaphyan and Lozahet work at the gateway to the heavens.
+The password is "by her will, the world."
+Dragon army engineers have completed the majority of their work, shoring up the most well preserved portion of the city.
+There's an open chest containing a Pearl of Power and a 200 lb sack containing 10000 silver pieces.
+We take the sack.

+We hear someone in the next room.
+Kari kicks in the door, and there are two people in dragon army clothes who look like clerks.
+They beg for mercy and warn them to stay put.
+We defeat the Dradonian and interrogate the clerks.
+Zyrin picks up a trident.
+We'll start with the interrogation next week.